 Maximize your investment by choosing a solution that seamlessly integrates with existing CAD, PA, and radio-based systems.
-Insist on using standard, off-the-shelf in-station hardware devices that are easy to service and replace.
-Using nonproprietary equipment makes it easy to integrate to existing systems and makes purchasing and maintenance more cost-effective.
+Insist on using commercial off-the-shelf (COTS) in-station hardware devices that are easy to service and replace.
+Using non-proprietary equipment makes it easy to integrate into existing systems and makes purchasing and maintenance more cost-effective.